asankaSovis/06.-Perlin-Noise-Art/README.md

 # 06. Perlin Noise Art 🎛️
 ## Drawing Art from Noise

 [Perlin Noise](https://en.wikipedia.org/wiki/Perlin_noise) is a form of gradient noise used extensively in visual applications.
 Developed by Ken Perlin in 1983, the Perlin Noise algorithm creates randomness with a structure.
 Perlin Noise was initially used in the 1982 movie *'Tron'* to generate natural appearing textures on computer-generated surfaces in the animation sequences.
 In modern days, it is used from simple art generation to terrain generation in video games.
-In this article, we will try to generate art using Perlin Noise.

 ![Perlin Noise Art](https://github.com/asankaSovis/06.-Perlin-Noise-Art/blob/5337e6c58c12f4147efd60a2f5a6919c9b36e6a6/Sample%20Output/Perlin%20Noise%20Art.gif)